CompuTec/computec-docs/docs/wms/user-guide/starting.md

 3. Click [here](../administrator-guide/installation/wms-licensing.md) to find out how to create a terminal user.
 Click a green icon or press Enter.
 If a terminal user has a barcode assigned, scanning the code logs in the user.

     ![WMS Users](./media/starting/wms-users.png)
-4. In WMS Settings, right-click on the database and select User Settings.
+4. In CompuTec WMS Settings, right-click on the database and select User Settings.
 Then, check the box next to the user(s) who will have access to this database.

     ![User Settings](./media/starting/user-settings.png)